Complete guide to self-hosting a website through Cloudflare Tunnel

 What and How

-You can very easily set up and host a website via Netlify, Cloudflare Pages, or GitHub Pages, or many other options.
-Self-hosting a website instead means your website lives and operates out of a device that lives in your home or on a cloud provider like Digital Ocean.
+You can very easily set up and host a website via Netlify, Cloudflare Pages, or GitHub Pages, Vercel, Surge.sh, or many other free or paid options.
+Honestly, it’s never been easier to have a website and there’s never been more free options.

 First, requirements:

-1. You need to create a free Cloudflare account.
+1. You’ll need to create a free Cloudflare account.

 2. You need to own a domain.
-Look on Namecheap and Porkbun (or any domain registrar you prefer) for cheap domains, like those ending with .cc or .us — they can usually be bought for less then $10 and often for as low as $4 or $5.
-(This is the price for the first year, to hook you, but annual domain renewals can cost more after that first year, so do your research.)
-Alternately you could set up something like DuckDNS to avoid buying a domain, but you’re on your own there — domains are so cheap I’ve never bothered.
+I suggest Cloudflare itself, alternately Porkbun or Namecheap.
+(Or literally any domain registrar you prefer.)
+You can get cheap domains, like those ending with .cc or .us, often for less then $10 or even as low as $4 to $5.
+This is the price for the first year, to hook you, but annual domain renewals can cost more after that first year, so do your research.
+Cloudflare sells their domains at cost, so the renewal is usually only a couple dollars more than the initial price, which is why I usually prefer them.
+Alternately you could set up something like DuckDNS or some other Dynamic DNS to avoid buying a domain, but you’re on your own there — domains are so cheap I’ve never bothered.

 3. You’ll need a website.
-I won’t be explaining how to build a website here, you can just code one from scratch with HTML and CSS if you know how, or you can use a static site builder like Astro or Nuxt.
-Feel free to check out one of my sites on GitHub, fork it, change it to your liking, and use that.
-They’re open source for a reason.
+I won’t be explaining how to build a website here, you can just code one from scratch with HTML and CSS if you know how, or you can use a static site generator, of which there are many.
+If you want to get a quick website up and running I suggest Astro since it has a good blog template and is easy to learn.
+(It’s what I used to build this blog!)

 The website

 Like I said, I’m not explaining how to build a website here.
-Assuming you used a static site generator like Astro (what I use for this site) or Nuxt, use the necessary commands to build the site for deployment — most likely this will be npx run build, yarn build, or something along those lines.
-Most static site builders output to a /dist or /public folder, which is what will be exposed to the internet.
+Assuming you used Astro as I suggested, use the command npx run build or yarn build to build the site for deployment.
+It will output to a /dist directory, these static files are what we will serve to the internet.

-Make a note of the full path to your website’s output directory, so for example /home/bob/sites/my-cool-blog/dist or ../public, depending on your static site generator.
+Make a note of the full path to your website’s output directory, for example /home/bob/sites/my-cool-blog/dist.

-Websites need a webserver to serve their pages to be viewed on a browser.
-I use an Nginx docker container since it just makes everything easier and, importantly, repeatable.
-(The stack is portable and can be recreated on another Docker host.)
-I’ll be using Docker Compose for this, again to make things easier and repeatable.
-Within the root directory of your site, create the file docker-compose.yaml and add the below to it:
+Next we’ll setup Nginx as our webserver, websites need a webserver to serve their pages to be viewed on a browser.
+I use the official Nginx docker container, ol’ reliable.
+I’ll be using docker compose to set it up.
+Within the root directory of your site, create the file compose.yaml and add the below to it:

 services: